The 20 Best Cystic Fibrosis Doctors Near Me in Maryland, US

 English, Marathi

 Dr. Shruti Paranjape attended the University of Pennsylvania and received her M.D. from the University of Pittsburgh.
 She completed her pediatrics residency and pediatric pulmonology fellowship at Children’s Hospital of Pittsburgh.
 She has served as the Assistant Director of the CF Center at Children’s Hospital of Pittsburgh.
 Her awards include the James Sutherland Award for Outstanding Research by a Young Investigator.
 Dr. Paranjape is rated as a Distinguished provider by MediFind in the treatment of Cystic Fibrosis.
-Her top areas of expertise are Cystic Fibrosis, Secondary Immunodeficiency (SID), Newborn Jaundice, and Jaundice.
+She is also highly rated in 3 other conditions, according to our data.
+Her clinical expertise encompasses Cystic Fibrosis, Secondary Immunodeficiency (SID), Newborn Jaundice, and Jaundice.
+Dr. Paranjape is board certified in American Board Of Pediatrics.

 Distinguished in Cystic Fibrosis